Rebuilding the Granberg Lodge

 Delano Bay Christian Camp Projects

 Delano Bay Christian Camp sits on a huge 9-acre property with 12 structures, several parking areas, and a road system.
 We also have beachfront, wooded areas, and a huge meadow.
 All of these assets require maintenance, upkeep, and funds.
-We maintain a list of prioritized projects here.
 If you would like to support the camp by funding a project, volunteering as a laborer (skilled or unskilled), or by supporting through your congregation, please email us and let us know your plans!

 Recently Completed Projects